 High-Impact Programs

 These are the most recognized and competitive programs.
-Getting selected is a significant resume boost.Google Summer of Code (GSoC)
+Getting selected is a significant resume boost and often leads directly to full-time opportunities.Google Summer of Code (GSoC)

 10–22 week program.
 Work on real open-source projects with mentorship.
 Stipend: 6,600 (PPP-based).
 Open to anyone 18+ — not just students.